-(2) Selling securityholder is a broker-dealer and an underwriter in this offering.
+(2) Selling securityholder is a broker-dealer and an underwriter.

 (3) Selling securityholder is an affiliate of a broker-dealer, purchased its securities in the ordinary course of business and, at the time of purchase, had no agreements or understandings, directly or indirectly, with any person regarding the distribution of the securities.